 These will come to your inbox just about every night (I do take Saturdays off).
 A couple of nights each week I’ll make them available to the public, but if you want to stay on top of the news the only way to do that will be to subscribe.

 These posts, which will be available to the public, cover important events in Middle Eastern, North Africa, South Asian, and European history.
 I hope you enjoy reading them as much as I enjoy writing them.

 Weekly “Ask Me Anything” Threads

-At least once a week I’ll be putting out a podcast, which covers a broad range of topics from history to religion to current events.
+At least once a week (barring unforeseen events, of course) I’ll be putting out a podcast, which covers a broad range of topics from history to religion to current events.
 This will include interviews with a range of experts on subjects like extremism in West Africa, the political crisis in Venezuela, and the Orthodox Church.
-Subscribers will have full access to my backlog of podcasts, though please bear with me as I post them here because it will take some time to complete that project.
+Subscribers have full access to my backlog of podcasts, including those I recorded before relocating here to Substack.

 I’m always looking for other voices with other areas of expertise to contribute to the newsletter.
-Your subscriptions help make it possible for me to offer guest writers a little compensation for their time and effort.
-I’ve also got a catalogue of these posts that I’ll be bringing over to Substack eventually.
+Though these are generally offered free to the public, your subscriptions help make it possible for me to offer those writers compensation for their time and effort.

 Thanks for reading this and I hope to see you around here!

 To find out more about the company that provides the tech for this newsletter, visit Substack.com.